gediz/mpv-wiki/FFmpeg-versus-Libav.md

 make sure their code works with both libraries.
 This can be trivial to hard, depending on the details.
 One larger problem is that the difference between the libraries makes it hard to keep up a consistent level of the user experience, since either library might silently or blatantly be not up to the task.
+It also encourages library users to implement some features themselves, rather than dealing with the library differences, or the question to which project to contribute.

 FFmpeg and Libav developers also seem to have the tendency to ignore the damage their rivalry is causing.
 Apparently fighting out these issues on